 - L&S Academic Planning: New Majors, Certificates, and Formally Transcripted Options : This document provides links to campus policy and procedures for changing the curriculum by proposing new academic programs.
 There are generally formal requirements for proposals, and a well-defined pathway for approval for creating any program that will appear on students' transcripts.

-- How Do We Change the Name of Our Academic Program or Department? : From time to time, departments and programs will realize that the name of their academic programs, departments, or subject listings need to be updated, to better reflect the mission and purpose of the unit or the academic programs it hosts.
+- Changing the Name of Your L&S Academic Program or Department : From time to time, departments and programs will realize that the name of their academic programs, departments, or subject listings need to be updated, to better reflect the mission and purpose of the unit or the academic programs it hosts.
 Often related to unit restructuring or redesign, these changes require different types of proposals, that follow different approval routes.

 - Departments and programs should be mindful that changes may have a [Link for document 20054 is unavailable at this time.] .

 - L&S Administration has sponsored a training session about curricular change.
 See L&S Admin Training: "Supporting Student Learning through Effective Curricular Administration" for more information about curricular change.